Energy Smart Home Canada (Complete Guide 2019)

 In fact, the electrical utility industry is already planning for when large numbers of autonomous EVs will be used to store and transport energy around the grid.
 And you can bet that they’ll be interested in paying you for that service as well!

 Smart Metering & Other

-Smart Meters are commonly seen as an integrative component an energy smart home – serving as the interface between the smart home and the smart grid.
+Smart Meters are commonly seen as an integrative component of an energy smart home – serving as the interface between the smart home and the smart grid.
 However, most of the potential benefits are still futuristic as energy smart cities are not yet a reality.